Receive your order in just 2-3 weeks!

 3. Install Doors

 Hang your doors and screw them into the pilot holes you just drilled.
+Remove protective covering, and then screw in door handles.

 4. Attach Drawer Fronts